Frequently Asked Questions

 What is an open-environment clinic?

 Both our Hand Clinic locations are open settings.
 Open clinic settings can assist with alleviating the anxiety that may be associated with a hand injury by encouraging patient-patient/patient-therapist interactions and utilising calming colours and aromatherapy.
 We have a private consultation area for sensitive topics or wound care.
+Please advise staff if you wish to be seen separately.

 What should I tell my Doctor, Voc Rehab consultant or Boss?